jestjs/jest/docs/Configuration.md

 A number limiting the number of tests that are allowed to run at the same time when using `test.concurrent`.
 Any test above this limit will be queued and executed once a slot is released.

+### `maxWorkers` \[number | string]

+Specifies the maximum number of workers the worker-pool will spawn for running tests.
+In single run mode, this defaults to the number of the cores available on your machine minus one for the main thread.
+In watch mode, this defaults to half of the available cores on your machine to ensure Jest is unobtrusive and does not grind your machine to a halt.
+It may be useful to adjust this in resource limited environments like CIs but the defaults should be adequate for most use-cases.

+For environments with variable CPUs available, you can use percentage based configuration: `"maxWorkers": "50%"`

 ### `moduleDirectories` \[array&lt;string&gt;]

 Default: `["node_modules"]`